yimyom/odroid-xu4-setup/README.md

 	Then login on the desktop with the credentials as given at https://wiki.odroid.com/odroid-xu4/os_images/linux/ubuntu_4.14/20181203#access_credentials

 	At this stage you have a fully functional Odroid XU4 desktop.
-The next step will be to install Kodi and remove this direct desktop access so that your box will directly boot on the Kodi interface more like a regular TV set
+The next step will be to install Kodi and remove this direct desktop access so that your box will directly boot on the Kodi interface more like a regular TV set.

 9. Open a terminal (search in the menu on the top-left of the screen)